demirantay/notebook/SYLLABUS.md

  It is important to learn in this sequence 1-Intro, 2-Backend, 3-Frontend, 4-DevOps.
 And do not try to build atleast one thing after learning each subject.

  ### Intro
+ These are the basic and essential skills that every developer shoould have it under their belt in todays market.
+Try to practice what you learn.

  - [X] Git - Version Control
  - [ ] SSH